-Whether on campus, online or abroad, summer session is bursting with courses designed to broaden the mind and enhance your skills.
-You can fulfill requirements from home or while enjoying summer in D.C., take in-demand courses that fill up quickly during the regular academic year and get a leg up on prerequisites by enrolling in a math, writing or science class.
-You can even knock out multiple G-PAC requirements with a single course.
+Summer session offers students a variety of courses designed to broaden the mind and enhance skills.
+You can fulfill requirements, take in-demand courses that fill up quickly during the regular academic year and get a leg up on prerequisites.
+Undergraduates can also complete multiple GPAC requirements with a single course.

 Summer courses are available to undergraduate, graduate and non-degree seeking students.
 Working professionals and students from other universities can also take advantage of enrolling in GW's summer session.
 Columbian College also offers summer scholarships to eligible undergraduate students through the CCAS Dean’s Summer Scholarship program.
 Find more registration information for current, visiting, non-degree and consortium students.

 Summer online classes provide flexibility and accessibility for working professionals and students with internships and summer jobs.